initOS/odoo-analyse/README.md

 `--load /path/to/data.json` ..
 Load the modules from a previously stored data file

+Or if you want to load the file from `stdin`:

-`--load /path/to/data.json -` ..
-Loads the data from the module analysis directly from the `stdout` thanks to the "-"
+`--load -` ..
+Loads the data from the module analysis directly from the `stdin`

 ### Save the loaded modules